Guangdong: Geography

 Guangdong faces the South China Sea to the south and has a total of 4,300 km of coastline.
 The Leizhou Peninsula is on the southwestern end of the province.
 There are a few inactive volcanoes on Leizhou Peninsula.
 The Pearl River Delta is the convergent point of three upstream rivers: the East River, North River, and West River.
 The river delta is filled with hundreds of small islands.
 The province is geographically separated from the north by a few mountain ranges collectively called the Nan Mountains (Nan Ling).
 The highest peak in the province is Shikengkong with an elevation of 6,240 ft above sea level.
+In 2025, researchers confirmed that a mountaintop crater in Deqing County in Guangdong is the result of an impact event estimated to have occurred during the Holocene-era, less than 11,700 years ago.
+The crater is the largest known impact crater stemming from an impact during the Holocene era.